heroapoorva/Novelty-detection/README.md

 # Input format
+The exact input order will be written in the execution section.

 ### Cleaning
 The input for this step should be a json file, which contains the news articles, which can be specified at run time.
 The json news articles must have these 4 keys: